-The Interuniversity Cooperation Centre Water & Health is a cooperation of the TU Vienna University of Technology (TU), ther Medical University of Vienna (MedUni) and the Karl Landsteiner Private University for Health Sciences.
+The Interuniversity Cooperation Centre Water & Health is a cooperation of the TU Wien, the Medical University of Vienna (MedUni) and the Karl Landsteiner Private University for Health Sciences.

 In all fields of life, the quality of water is of fundamental importance for human health.
 Intensive worldwide activities reflect this relevance in the areas of research and science.

 To do justice to this significant role, Technische Universität Wien (TU Wien) and the Medical University of Vienna (MedUni) established – after a 2 year pilot stage – the Interuniversity Cooperation Center Water & Health in 2013 and expanded in 2017 to include the Karl Landsteiner University of Health Sciences.